In this buying guide, we will take a look at the very best MMO gaming mice. All of them thoroughly tested and reviewed by dedicated MMO gamers.

 One thing is for sure though.
 The MS735 has outstanding value for money.

-What is an MMO Mouse?
+What the point of an MMO Mouse?

-MMO’s such as World of Warcraft has a whole other kind of complexity than most other games. to perform at a high level, it’s a must to have TONS of key bindings.
+MMO’s such as World of Warcraft has a whole other kind of complexity than most other games. to perform at a high level; it’s a must to have TONS of key bindings.
 Which is why an MMO mouse is targeted merely at macro management and usually comes with a lot of extra hotkey on the side, designed to enhance your performance in-game.

 This list was impossible to do in chronological order.
 Just because the mice that made it onto the list all performed so well and all have their strengths and weaknesses.
 So we decided to focus on that instead.
 We hope this will help you find the perfect MMO mouse for you and help you in your adventures in Azeroth!